MOSEK/MosekCOModel.rust/README.md

 When running examples, the compiled examples cannot locate the MOSEK library

-Running examples requires the MOSEK library to be available.
+Running examples requires the MOSEK library to be available and a license file.
 The simplest solution is to download and unpack the MOSEK distro from https://www.mosek.com/downloads/, unpack the distro and set relevant environment variable:
 - On MS Windows: